Frank J. Sprague: Personal life

 Sprague died on October 25, 1934.
 He was buried with full U.S. Navy honors at Arlington National Cemetery in Virginia.
 His wife Harriet was interred with him after her death in 1969.
 After Sprague's death, Harriet turned over a substantial amount of material from his collection to the New York Public Library, where it remains today accessible to the public via the rare books division.
 Other papers, including six volumes of congratulatory letters and photographs presented to Sprague on the occasion of his 75th birthday, are held at the Chapin Library, Williams College.

 In 1959, Harriet Sprague donated funds for the Sprague Building at the Shore Line Trolley Museum at East Haven, Connecticut, not far from Sprague's boyhood home in Milford.
 The museum is the oldest operating trolley museum in the United States and has one of the largest collections of trolley artifacts in the United States.

-Frank's son Robert C. Sprague would go on to found and lead the Sprague Electric Company as its president (1926-1953) and CEO (1953-1987).
+Frank's son Robert C. Sprague would go on to found and lead the Sprague Electric Company as its president (1926–1953) and CEO (1953–1987).
 At its peak, Sprague Electric employed 12,000 people worldwide with plants in Scotland, France, Italy, and Japan, in addition to multiple locations in the United States, to become a leading manufacturer of capacitors and other electronic components.
 Sprague Electric was eventually acquired by General Cable in 1979 and then Vishay Intertechnology in 1992.

-Frank and Harriet's grandson Peter Sprague, an entrepreneur, would become CEO of National Semiconductor (1965-1995).
+Frank and Harriet's grandson Peter Sprague, an entrepreneur, would become CEO of National Semiconductor (1965–1995).

-In remembrance and popular culture
+Tributes

-In 1999, grandsons, John L. Sprague and Peter Sprague cut the ribbon and started an 1884 Sprague motor at a new exhibit at the Shore Line Trolley Museum, where a permanent exhibit, "Frank J. Sprague: Inventor, Scientist, Engineer", tells the story of the role of the "Father of Electric Traction" and the role of electricity in the growth of cities.
+In 1999, grandsons, John L. Sprague and Peter Sprague cut the ribbon and started an 1884 Sprague motor at a new exhibit at the Shore Line Trolley Museum, where a permanent exhibit, "Frank J. Sprague: Inventor, Scientist, Engineer", tells the story of the role of the "father of electric traction" and the role of electricity in the growth of cities.

 In 2012, the Pennsylvania Trolley Museum adopted a stray cat, naming it after Sprague: Frank the Trolley Cat.

+In popular culture

-In 2017, Sprague was the subject of a documentary episode, called The Race Underground, on season 29 of American Experience series that premiered on PBS television stations.
-It partly chronicled the beginnings of the Boston-area MBTA's streetcar network, which described him as "The Forgotten Hero of the American Subway".
+In 2017, Sprague was the subject of an episode on season 29 of American Experience, a documentary series that was broadcast on PBS television stations.
+Titled The Race Underground, it partly chronicled the beginnings of the Boston-area MBTA's streetcar network, and described Sprague as "The Forgotten Hero of the American Subway".